 On April 1, 2014, the Company acquired all of the outstanding membership interests of Pharmacy Creations, LLC ("PC").
-The sellers of PC, are entitled to receive certain payments including contingent consideration upon certain conditions if PC earns revenue of between \$3,500 and \$7,500 during the 12 month period ended March 31, 2016, an aggregate of that number of shares of Imprimis common stock equal to the amount that such revenue exceeds \$3,500,000 divided by 18.5882, rounded down to the lower whole number (not to exceed 215,190 shares).
-The estimated fair value of the contingent acquisition obligation in the accompanying condensed balance sheets at March 31, 2016 and December 31, 2015.
+The sellers of PC, are entitled to receive certain payments, including contingent consideration upon certain conditions, if PC earns revenue of between \$3,500 and \$7,500 during the 12 month period ending March 31, 2016, an aggregate of that number of shares of Imprimis common stock equal to the amount that such revenue exceeds \$3,500 divided by 18.5882, rounded down to the lower whole number (not to exceed 215,190 shares).
+The estimated fair value of the contingent acquisition obligation was \$483 and included in the contingent acquisition obligation in the accompanying condensed balance sheet at December 31, 2015.
+During May 2016, the Company paid the sellers of PC \$100 in cash and 75,000 shares of its common stock with a fair value of \$302, as payment in full related to the contingent acquisition obligation.
+Related to the payment of the contingent acquisition obligation the Company recorded a gain of \$81 during the three and six months ended June 30, 2016, which is included in other income in the accompanying condensed consolidated statement of operations.